-Homestead provides a Web services interface to Sprout for retrieving authentication credentials and user profile information.
-It can either master the data (in which case it exposes a Web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
+Homestead provides a web services interface to Sprout for retrieving authentication credentials and user profile information.
+It can either master the data (in which case it exposes a web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
 The Homestead nodes themselves are stateless – the mastered / cached subscriber data is all stored on Vellum – the mastered data is stored in Cassandra via the Thrift interface, the cached data is stored in the Memcached cluster.

-In the IMS architecture, the HSS mirror function is considered to be part of the I-CSCF and S-CSCF components, so in Clearwater I-CSCF and S-CSCF function is implemented with a combination of Sprout and Homestead (and Ralf if Rf billing is supported) clusters.
+In the IMS architecture, the HSS mirror function is considered to be part of the I-CSCF and S-CSCF components, so in Clearwater I-CSCF and S-CSCF function is implemented with a combination of Sprout and Dime clusters.

 Ralf provides an HTTP API that both Bono and Sprout can use to report billable events that should be passed to the CDF (Charging Data Function) over the Rf billing interface.
 Ralf is stateless, using Vellum to maintain the long lived session state and run the timers necessary to enable it to conform to the Rf protocol.